-HILARY TERM 2023 [last updated 2023-02-21] Welcome to the 2022-2023 academic year incarnation of B7.3 Further Quantum Theory on the Oxford University Mathematics course.
+Hilary Term 2025 [last updated 2025-06-13] Welcome to the 2024-2025 academic year incarnation of B7.3 Further Quantum Theory on the Oxford University Mathematics course.
 This course builds on the material from A11 Quantum Theory.
 In that first course, many core concepts of quantum theory (often called quantum mechanics, in reference to its status as a refinement of the classical mechanics of particles that you've studied in your Dynamics course, as well as possibly in B7.1 Classical Mechanics) were introduced.
 Here we will develop the subject more broadly and deeply, giving additional time and emphasis to the abstract mathematical formalism of the theory while also developing important technical methods that are used to analyse quantum mechanical systems in practice.
 Along the way, concepts from the theories of functional analysis, Lie groups, and representation theory will arise and be introduced.
-(Students are not expected to be very familiar with these subjects in advance.)
-The rigorous foundations of quantum theory are thoroughly intertwined with fairly deep topics in functional analysis, and as a consequence our treatment of many topics will have to gloss over interesting subtleties.
-Whenever possible, I will indicate where a mathematically precise version of a statement exists but involves more machinery than we have at our disposal before giving a simplified treatment that will suit our purposes.
+(Students are not expected to have much familiarity with these subjects in advance.)
+The rigorous foundations of quantum theory are thoroughly intertwined with deep aspects of functional analysis, and as a consequence our treatment of many topics will by necessity gloss over interesting subtleties.
+Whenever possible, I will indicate where a mathematically precise version of a statement exists but involves more machinery than we have at our disposal before giving a simplified treatment that suits our purposes.
 Synopsis - The abstract formulation of quantum theory in terms of linear operators on Hilbert spaces; Dirac notation; discrete and continuum states; time evolution and the propagator. - Systems of several particles and Hilbert space tensor products; distinguishable/indistinguishable particles; Fermi- Dirac and Bose-Einstein statistics; Pauli exclusion principle; elementary aspects of quantum entanglement. - Symmetries in quantum mechanics as unitary and anti-unitary operators; rotations, angular momentum, and spin; spin-1/2 and projective representations of SO(3); addition of angular momentum; Spin-statistics theorem.
 Tensor operators and the Wigner-Eckart theorem. - Approximation methods: Rayleigh-Schrödinger perturbation theory; variational methods; WKB approximation.
 Bohr-Sommerfeld quantization. - Elementary scattering theory in one dimension.